As a writer, Minnesota could be the perfect place to work and get published.

 A press with a religious and spiritual mission, Liturgical Press was established in 1926.
 They have managed to spread the Christian faith and community beliefs for nearly 92 years.
 Annually the Press publishes journals, multimedia series, journals, academic textbooks, and books about scripture, faith and spirituality and reference works.
 Situated in Collegeville, the Catholic publishing company prints books in English and Spanish.
 Interested writers need to read submission guidelines and proposal details carefully on this page.

 Llewellyn George formed Llewellyn Worldwide in 1901 in Portland as an exclusive publisher of astrological books.
 Eventually they started printing books about mind, spirit, New Age wellness and development.
 In 1961, Carl L. Weschcke bought the company and relocated it to Minnesota.
 It is one of the largest and oldest publishers of wellness, health and living, spirit, mind and faith books.
 They started two imprints in 2006, Midnight Ink- for mystery fiction and Flux– for young adult fiction.
 Flux was later sold to North Star Editions, Inc. in 2016.
 Based in Woodbury, Llewellyn is looking for books with a practical approach to topics like meditation, astrology, healing, tarot, yoga, enlightenment, Reiki and ghost hunting.
-Writers can find submission guidelines and more topics here.
+Note that they do not publish poetry books, children’s books, spiritual fiction, new age fiction, cookbooks or picture books.
+Writers can find submission guidelines and more submission topics here.

 Formed in 1859, Minnesota Historical Society Press (MNHS Press) is the largest historical society press and based in St. Paul.
 They print books about local culture, history, and region and use books to promote Minnesota.
 They have three imprints- Minnesota Historical Society Press, Borealis Books and MNHS Express.
-Minnesota History Magazine true to its name prints books about history with illustrations and high quality designed books.
-Preferred topics include local art, history, politics, gender studies, food, travel, war, crime and nature.
+Minnesota History Magazine true to its name prints books about history with illustrations and high-quality designed books.
+Preferred topics include Scandinavian studies, Native American Studies, history, politics, gender studies, food, travel, war, crime and nature.
+You can also send your works that deal with the culture and history of Minnesota and the Upper Midwest.
 Writers should read the submission guidelines and details carefully before submitting their manuscript proposal.

 Founded in 1925, University of Minnesota Press is a pillar in the publishing industry in Minnesota.
 They are a founding member of the Association of American University Presses (AAUP) and situated in Minneapolis.
-As a publishing arm of the University, they print books in different genres, choosing to provide critique and perspective in topics such as history, politics, women’s studies, law, environment, art, media, film, journalism and design.
+As a publishing arm of the University, they print books in different genres, choosing to provide critique and perspective in topics such as history, political science, literature, environment, art, and literature.
 Before sending a manuscript, you need to send a prospectus to them with all details.
 Find more about instructions on this page.

 This Manakota based business is a small family owned publisher offering self-publishing opportunities to authors.
 It is a perfect publisher to choose if you are just starting out and do not want to work with a big corporation.
 Minnesota Heritage Publishing treats each book as an individual project, instead of a number and give personalized attention and customization to the author.
 Printing, editing, consulting and design are some of the services you can choose from should you opt for Minnesota Heritage Publishing.
 Contact them for further details and to receive a quote about services offered.